kmtheobald/limestone/2023/the_beat_must_first.md

 With the writing of words and the\
 monuments built of stone and brick,\
 the beat displays its color.

+Ask the fronds of a palm tree amidst rain from a raging spout behind heaven's eye and they'll tell you, bruised, all that matters in this world is keeping the beat.
+The beat that phloem pulsates at to make green and color the world.

 The lastly feat, to feel the beat, requires sacrifice.\
 The arm must break, the heart must bleed\